-A TRITON AP-EMAIL Super Administrator is created in the TRITON console (TRITON Settings > Administrators).
-This administrator may in turn create other Email module-specific delegated administrators in the TRITON Settings page and manage them in the Email module Settings > Administrators > Delegated Administrators screen.
+A Forcepoint Email Security Super Administrator is created in the Forcepoint Security Manager (Global Settings > Administrators).
+This administrator may in turn create other Email module-specific delegated administrators in the Global Settings page and manage them in the Email module Global Settings > Administrators > Delegated Administrators screen.

 Like Websense Email Security administrators, these administrators may be given a wide range of roles and permissions to view or manage Email module functions.
 The Super Administrator has full access to all email protection system management functions.
-In addition to the Super Administrator, the following administrator roles are available in the Email module (Settings > Administrators > Roles):
+In addition to the Super Administrator, the following administrator roles are available in the Email module (Global Settings > Administrators > Roles):